Sign upfor our e-mail to receive your FREE 2021 San Francisco Planning Guide.

 If you are looking for a Halloween party specifically for infants, toddlers and preschoolers, look no further than the Habitot Children's Museum and it's Not-Too-Spooky Halloween party.

-Starting at 9:30 am and ending at 4:30 pm on both Saturday the 28th and Sunday the 29th, this event transforms the museum in a Halloween playground where your little one can paint miniature pumpkins, fly paper ghosts in their wind tunnel, and try some witch's brew in the apothecary.
+Starting at 9:30 am and ending at 4:30 pm on both Sunday the 27th, this event transforms the museum in a Halloween playground where your little one can paint miniature pumpkins, fly paper ghosts in their wind tunnel, and try some witch's brew in the apothecary.
 Admission is 12 dollars for children and adults.

 Dead Time Dreams is known for their horrifying mazes and madhouses that scare everyone that enters them.
-This event runs from October 6th to November 5th from 7 pm to 11 pm, so you'll have plenty of chances to see how much you can handle this Halloween season.
+This event runs from October 4th to November 2nd from 7:30 pm to 11 pm on weekdays and 7:30 to Midnight on weekends, so you'll have plenty of chances to see how much you can handle this Halloween season.

 There is also the Midway of Terror for you to hang out at before or after going through "The River Styx" and "The Deathworx" adventures.